 Baby Dear has a low tolerance to spicy food.
 Well, almost all spicy food except maybe, Biryani.
 And Chicken Curry.
-And pizza.
 And kebabs.
+And definitely, Chilli Chicken.
 Okay, let me rephrase that – Baby Dear won’t tolerate spicy food except if it’s something that he likes.
 And I mean, really, really likes.
-Then his low tolerance just gets thrown out the window, and countless glasses of cold water takes its place instead!
+Then his low tolerance just gets thrown out the window, and countless glasses of cold water take its place instead!
 I’m starting to get a feeling that this kid will always be one to bend the rules to suit his needs.

 Hubby Dear and I are strong advocates of always feeding Baby Dear the same things (or at least, a part of it) that we eat.
 So it obviously is no surprise that the little guy has been exposed to a variety of cuisines and eating habits ever since he got his two front teeth.
 I can’t even begin to tell you how awesome it is to travel with him and not have to worry about finding kid-friendly meals that would appeal to his palate.
 Because believe it or not, he’ll eat just about anything – as long as it’s tasty.
 Yup, I think we hit the jackpot with this one!

 Both me and Hubby Dear have always been die-hard fans of Indo-Chinese, or desi-style Hakka cuisine.
 Chilli Chicken, Chilli Paneer, Gobi Manchurian, Hakka Chowmein… you name it, and we love it!
 So much so, that 7 times out of 10, our Friday night dinners would always begin with a call to the local Hakka take-out joint right by our house.
 So it was only a matter of time that Baby Dear would start requesting his favourites to order to.